 Escolástica Castillo Obando

-Escolástica completed primary school education through the 5th grade at Escuela de San Martin de Porras, Comunidad de Tanccac.
+Escolastica Castillo Obando completed primary school education through the 5th grade at Escuela de San Martin de Porras, Comunidad de Tanccac.
 She started working with Sacred Valley Health in 2012 when she was elected by the Andean community of Pampallacta, where she was born and raised, to participate in Sacred Valley Health’s pilot cohort of promotoras.
 After completing one year of training, she was asked take a part-time position in the Sacred Valley Health office to work as a community coordinator for participants of the second cohort of promotoras.
 As a community coordinator, Escolastica worked one-on-one with promotoras both in the office and in the field to reinforce promotoras’ knowledge of health topics and mentor them in promotora responsibilities.
-In 2014 she was promoted to a full-time position as a Program Manager.
-She manages the Continuing Education Program by helping plan and execute trainings for veteran promotoras, and supervised Sacred Valley Health’s nineteen veteran promotoras from the first, second, and third cohorts.
+In 2014 she was promoted to a full-time position as a Program Manager and then in 2018 became the Director of Programming.
+Escolastica oversees all programming, provides professional development for Docentes, and manages community relations for the organization.

 Bertha Quin Ugarte

-Bertha was born in Huarucondo in the district of Anta.
+Bertha was born in Huarocondo in the district of Anta.
 After the death of her father when she was seven years old, her family moved to the community of Rafka in the district of Ollantaytambo.
 Now, she lives in the community of Soccma with her family.
-Bertha started working with SVH as a Promotora and later earned a staff position as a Docente, which she worked as for two years.
-Now, Bertha works in the SVH office as a Coordinator of Programs, supporting in the implementation of new programs.
-She enjoys learning new things and hopes to continue growing professionally in order to be able to collaborate with all families in Soccma.
-Additionally, Bertha enjoys visiting the different communities where she can share her experiences with the Promotoras.
+Bertha started working with SVH as a Promotora and later earned a staff position as a Docente.
+Now, Bertha works full-time in the SVH office as a Program Manager, supporting the implementation of new programs.
+She enjoys learning new things and hopes to continue growing professionally in order to collaborate with all families in Soccma.
+Additionally, Bertha enjoys visiting different communities where she can share her experiences with the Promotoras and Docentes.

 Ana Lucía Ramírez